-A study of 63 couples published in the Journal of Communication states that usage of digital media like video chatting and texting helps keep the spark alive in long distance relations.
+A study of 63 couples published in the Journal of Communication states that usage of digital media like video chatting and texting helps keep the spark alive in long-distance relations.
 It is worth noting that the study emphasized that this is more prevalent in the tech-savvy younger generation.

 Use communication apps to send voice notes to each other

 Voice notes, unlike text, have a few distinct advantages.
 They can be replayed over and over again allowing you to listen to the voice of your loved one.
-They convey emotions and feelings which are often lost in text.
+They convey emotions and feelings which are often lost in the text.